getgrav/grav-learn/pages/04.plugins/03.event-hooks/docs.md

 ## Twig Event Hooks

-Twig has it's own set of event hooks.
+Twig has its own set of event hooks.

 <a name="onTwigTemplatePaths"></a>
 #### onTwigTemplatePaths